jiaweixiao/cassandra/README.md

 ADD_INTO_CGROUP="cgexec  --sticky -g memory:memctl"

 # 2) Set the $ADD_INTO_CGROUP to null to remove the cassandra server from cgroup
 ```

 ## Cassandra disabled swapping by pretouching and pinning the Java heap in memory
 We need to modify the source code of cassandra to disable the Java heap pinning mechanism.
 Check the commit for more details.

+## Running several benchmarks with one server launch

+Under the same Cassandra config and local ratio, running several benchmarks with one server launch and the order running them do not have a significant impact on the performance.

+But impact of changing local cache ratio without restarting the server is untested.
+Every time the Cassandra config or local ratio is changed, it is recommended to stop the server, delete database data, restart the server and recreate the usertable, to ensure correct measurement of performance.

+## GC pause calculation

+To calcluate GC pause for each run of a benchmark, extract GC logs during the period of the benchmark run from the server log file: `${cassandra_home}/logs/gc.log`.
+Then use a script to add up all pause time.

+The script to use depends on your GC and GC log option.
+For logs using the default Shenandoah GC log options (defined in `${cassandra_home}/conf/cassandra-env.sh`), you can use `${cassandra_home}/tools/pick_log.py` to extract GC log messages of a period of time; Use `${cassandra_home}/tools/pause.py` to calculate the GC pause time.